mit-cml/yrtoolkit/yr/tutorials/SimpleChatBot.md

 ## Adding your OpenAI API Key

 Now you are ready to copy paste your OpenAI API key you generated during the Setup phase into the <strong>ChatBot</strong> property <em>ApiKey</em>.
-Your key will be different than what you partially see below
+Your key will be different than what you partially see below.
+If you do not generate and use your own OpenAI API Key, the number of queries you can send to ChatGPT will be limited.

 ![Api Key Property](../images/simpleChatBot/ChatBotAPIKey.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>